Ouargla tramway

-The Ouargla Tramway (in ترامواي ورقلة) is a tramway network serving the city of Ouargla, Algeria.
+The Ouargla tramway (in ترامواي ورقلة) is a tramway network serving the city of Ouargla, Algeria.
 Opened in 2018, the network is operated by the Société d'exploitation des tramways (SETRAM) and owned by the Entreprise Métro d'Alger (EMA).
 The network currently consists of one 9.6 kilometre long line connecting Ouargla with its western suburbs.
 Three new extensions to the network are currently planned.

 History

 The tramway during construction in January 2016.

 The design studies and project management for the Ouargla tramway were awarded to the French company Systra in 2011, with detailed design studies being completed later that year.
+On 5 November 2012, the déclaration d'utilité publique of the tramway was officially approved.

 In June 2013, the EMA (Entreprise Métro d'Alger) awarded the contract for construction of the tramway to a consortium of three Spanish companies: Rover Alcisa, Elecnor, and Assignia.
-The first stone of the tramway project was laid on the 6th of August, 2013, and full construction of the first phase of the system, from Chenine Kadour to Sid Rouhou over a distance of 9.6 kilometres, began later in November 2013.
+The first stone of the tramway project was laid on August 6, 2013, and full construction of the first phase of the system, from Chenine Kadour to Sid Rouhou over a distance of 9.6 kilometres, began later in November 2013.

-In 2014, 23 Alstom Citadis tram vehicles were ordered to operate on the network, the first of which was delivered on the 20th of December 2016.
+In 2014, 23 Alstom Citadis tram vehicles were ordered to operate on the network, the first of which was delivered on December 20, 2016.
 Commissioning of the tramway was originally meant to take place by the end of 2017, however this was later delayed to take place in early 2018.

-The tramway officially opened for service on the 20th of March 2018.
+The tramway officially opened for service on March 20, 2018.